 Find your WHY

-As you can see, Synlait don’t simply state what they do but why they do it – “for a healthier world”.
-A value proposition could, but doesn't have to, convey this WHY of your business.
+As you can see, Synlait do not simply state what they do but why they do it – “for a healthier world”.
+A value proposition could convey this WHY of your business.

 Think of it this way: your business has a WHAT, a HOW, and a WHY – according to business author Simon Sinek.

-The WHY of a business is its core belief.
-It’s the reason your business exists.
-It’s what makes you unique and, ultimately, why you started your business in the first place.
-In Synlait’s case, that would be their goal to “create a healthier world”.
+- The WHY of a business is its core belief.
+It is the reason your business exists.
+It is what makes you unique and, ultimately, why you started your business in the first place.
+In Synlait’s case, their WHY would be the goal to “create a healthier world”.

-Your WHAT is probably easiest to figure out.
+- Your WHAT is probably easiest to figure out.
 Ask yourself what your business does.
 What is your product?
 What is your service?
-For Synlait, that would be “to produce milk products”.
+For Synlait, that would be “to produce dairy products”.